-A presentation along the lines of the Thesis defense is strongly encouraged, but not required and is at the discretion of the Supervisory Committee Chair.
-This presentation will typically involve an oral summary of the project by the student, questions from the Supervisory Committee, and time for the Supervisory Committee to discuss and determine the outcome of the presentation (after the student has been excused).
-This does not need to be made open to the public.
-The student is informed of the outcome and requirements for revision immediately following the Supervisory Committee's discussion or review of the paper.
+A defense along the lines of a Thesis defense is required for a Project.
+The format and dynamics of the Project defense are at the discretion of the Supervisory Committee Chair and should adhere to the purpose and structure of the Project stated in the Project Prospectus.
+This defense will consist of an oral summary of the project by the student, questions from the Supervisory Committee, and time for the Supervisory Committee to discuss and determine the outcome of the presentation (after the student has been excused).
+Unlike a Thesis defense, a Project defense does not need to be made open to the public.
+The student is informed of the outcome and requirements for revision immediately following the Supervisory Committee's discussion.

-Upon the successful outcome of a Project/Non-Thesis presentation, the members of the Supervisory Committee sign the Asian Studies Project Final Exam Approval Form (see Appendices).
-A copy must be sent to the Asian Studies Academic Advisor along with a copy of the final MA essay in PDF format.
-If the presentation is not required by the SVC chair, the form will be submitted upon approval of the written MA essay.
+Upon the successful outcome of a Project defense, the members of the Supervisory Committee sign the Asian Studies Project Final Exam Approval Form (see Appendices).
+A copy must be sent to the Asian Studies Academic Advisor along with a copy of the final edit of the MA Project essay in PDF format.

-3.4 MA Foreign Language Requirements
+3.5 MA Foreign Language Requirements